Posey's pinch hit powers Giants past Indians 5-4

 Span doubled leading off the game and scored on Crawford’s infield grounder.

-His seventh home run of the season off starter Carlos Carrasco made it a 3-2 game in the fifth.

-Michael Brantley was 2 for 4 and collected his 1,000th career hit in the eighth inning when he doubled off Giants reliever Steven Okert.
+Michael Brantley collected his 1,000th career hit in the top of the eighth inning when he doubled off Giants reliever Steven Okert.

 TRAINER’S ROOM

 Indians: RHP Corey Kluber (neck stiffness) will have his next turn in the rotation pushed back at least two days, manager Terry Francona said.
 RHP Danny Salazar will come off the DL (shoulder soreness) to start Saturday’s game and either Kluber or RHP Josh Tomlin will start Sunday’s game.
-The 2014 Cy Young Award winner didn’t throw a bullpen session on his scheduled between-starts throwing day on Wednesday.
-Kluber gave up three runs in 7 1/3 innings in his last start on July 15.
+The 2014 Cy Young Award winner didn’t throw a bullpen session on his scheduled between-starts throwing day on Wednesday. .
+Reliever Boone Logan left Wednesday’s game in the eighth inning with a latissimus dorsi strain.
+“It could be somewhat serious,” Francona said.
+“He’ll be examined tomorrow.”

 Giants: INF/OF Eduardo Nunez is experiencing lingering discomfort from a left hamstring injury he missed 20 games with last month.
-Manager Bruce Bochy rested Nunez on Wednesday but said his condition isn’t serious, noting he wouldn’t have hesitated using him as a pinch hitter or defensive substitution.
+Bochy rested Nunez on Wednesday but said his condition isn’t serious.

 UP NEXT